k3integrations/k3cms/Readme.md

     bundle install

-Now copy all of the necessary migrations and assets from each K3cms gem referenced in your `Gemfile` with:
+Now copy all of the necessary migrations and assets from each K3cms gem referenced in your `Gemfile` with this command:

     rake k3cms:install

-Now run the migrations that were just copied into db/ and prepare your database:
+Now run the migrations that were just copied into the `db/` directory and prepare your database:

     rake db:migrate
     rake db:seed

-Also...
-You will need to add a few things to your layout.
+Also, you will need to add a few things to your layout...

+You must have jQuery installed and included in your layouts.
+In your `config/application.rb`, we recommend you change the `:default` javascript_expansion to this:

+    config.action_view.javascript_expansions[:defaults] = %w(jquery rails)

-Somewhere within your <head> tag, you need to add these lines:
+Somewhere within your `<head>` tag, you need to add these lines:

     <%= javascript_include_tag :defaults %>
     <%= hook :inside_head %>%>

-Somewhere within your <body> tag, you need to add this line:
+Somewhere within your `<body>` tag, you need to add this line:

     <%= hook :top_of_page %>

 And wherever you want the ribbon to appear in the document, you need to add this:

     <%= k3cms_ribbon %>

-Check out the demo_app for an example.

-And, add this to the User class:
+Also, add this to the User class:

     include K3cms::Authorization::RealUser

-Start your server with:

-    rails server

-Now try it out!
-Go to <http://localhost:3000> to start using your new (or existing) application.
+If you have any trouble getting things set up, you can always refer to the official [demo_app](http://github.com/k3integrations/k3cms_demo_app) and compare it with how your app is set up.

 Working with the edge source